Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Activate this plugin
 * Enable SSL with one click

 Always backup before you go!
 If you do not have a sound backup policy, start having one!
-For a snapshot, install duplicator.
+See https://really-simple-ssl.com/knowledge-base/backing-up-your-site/ for our recommendations.

 Really Simple SSL is on [GitHub](https://github.com/rlankhorst/really-simple-ssl) as well!